changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

 <details open id="summary">
 <summary><h2>5.
 Summary</h2></summary>

-In this lab, we successfully built an AI-powered agent in Watsonx Orchestrate designed to automate the generation of Request for Proposal (RFP) documents for LiDAR systems used in low-orbit satellites.
+In this lab, we successfully built an AI-powered agent in watsonx Orchestrate designed to automate the generation of Request for Proposal (RFP) documents for LiDAR systems used in low-orbit satellites.
 The agent was configured to follow a predefined template, interact with users to collect essential details, and produce a downloadable RFP document in Microsoft Word (.docx) format.

 Throughout the lab, we accomplished the following key learning objectives:

-* Created a custom agent in Watsonx Orchestrate tailored for procurement workflows.
+* Created a custom agent in watsonx Orchestrate tailored for procurement workflows.
 * Integrated a tool into the agent to enable document generation capabilities.
 * Added a knowledge base to the agent, ensuring it could reference it as the template for the RFP document.